futakw/starter-academic/content/publication/4_2023Calibration/index.md

 ---
-title: "Beyond In-Domain Scenarios: Robust Density-Aware Calibration [ICML 2023]"
+title: "[ICML 2023] Beyond In-Domain Scenarios: Robust Density-Aware Calibration"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here